Click here to play music

 and bring the bunny home!

-The next day Kristin and I excitedly made our way to the pet store.
+The next day Christine and I excitedly made our way to the pet store.

 Upon seeing my daughter the tiny rabbit ran to the